-Addresses the design of instruction and selection of curriculum materials for children with learning handicaps.
-Meeting the educational, emotional, and social needs of children with learning disorders and emotional problems will be the focus.
+This course addresses the design of instruction and selection of curriculum materials for students and young adults with mild to moderate disabilities.
+The focus will be on meeting the educational, emotional and social needs of students with learning disabilities, behavior problems and developmental disabilities in an Inclusive Class, the Resource Room or a special Day Class setting.
 Class work will include observing and learning from practicing special education teachers.
-Students will learn to use research findings about methods currently found in effective classrooms.
-Meets concurrently with SpEd 244.